bouwe77/holodeck-remix/README.md

 Theming and styling

-- Create some "styled" components for aligning and positioning.
+- Create some "styled" components for aligning and positioning, which you can use in the MDX files.
+- Could this be optional, so that just Markdown slides also work?
 - Themable (borrow themes from MDX-Deck?).

 Modes (see MDX-Deck)

-- Presentation Mode ()
+- Presentation Mode
 - Overview Mode
 - Grid Mode
-- Sync between tabs and windows, so you can have the presentation on one screen and the
+- Sync between tabs and windows, so you can have the presentation on one screen and the slides + notes on the other

+## Prototype 🧪

+🗂 Put MDX files in a separate folder: Location of this folder?
+📄 Rendering MDX: Each MDX file is a slide
+➡️ Keyboard navigation: arrow keys for previous slide and next slide 💅 Basic CSS styling: Center content horizontally and vertically 😱

 ## Development